ayingtao11/web_lab5/README.md

 I could not find a way to fix it after hours of searching

 The last attempt I was working on is in file `lab` as react.js

+Working in Ubuntu made me harder to search for solution.